 Bose's QC35 headphones are possibly the only ANC cans more recognizable than Sony's.
 The QC35 IIs are compact, comfortable enough to wear all day, and use physical buttons for playback controls.
-They can also connect to two devices at once — tackling one of Sony's biggest drawbacks.
+They can also connect to two devices at once — fair warning, though: they charge over Micro-USB.

 While a bit cheap-feeling, TaoTronics' headphones have been updated for 2019 with surprisingly good sound and comfort.
 They last for 30 hours on a single charge, and you can get two hours of use with just a five-minute charge (though, again, that's over Micro-USB).
 You can't ask for much more for such an affordable headset.

 True wireless earbuds typically don't sound as good as over-ear cans, but they're far more convenient for everyday use.
-The Jabra Elite 65t can fit in your pocket, they sound fantastic, and they even have good passive isolation that makes up for the lack of ANC.
-The only downside?
-You'll need to charge them with Micro-USB.
+The Jabra Elite 75t fit right in your pocket, last for 7.5 hours (with an extra 20.5 hours in the charging case), sound fantastic, and they even have good passive isolation that makes up for the lack of ANC.

 You have plenty of great-sounding options

 There are plenty of great noise-canceling headphones to choose from, and these days you can find something good within virtually any budget.
-The Bose 700s are an incredibly high-end, luxurious alternative to the 1000XM3s, but other headphones like the Bang & Olufsen H9i are equally great options.
+The Bose 700s are an incredibly high-end, luxurious alternative to the 1000XM3s, but other headphones like the Sennheiser Momentum 3 are equally great options.